inskillflow/fastapi-en/16-FastAPI-frontend-py-Explained-Line-by-Line.md

 This document focuses on explaining the frontend file step by step, while the backend logic is implemented in `main.py`.
 :::

-## Task Manager UI — Streamlit Deep Dive, Clear and Practical

-> Every concept is explained clearly from the ground up.
-> No prior experience with Streamlit or `requests` is assumed, but the explanations stay technically serious.
-> Each section can be read independently.
-> This explanation is based on the provided `frontend.py` file. :contentReference[oaicite:0]{index=0}

----

 ## Table of Contents